Takadenoshi/sse-presentation/presentation/sse.md

 Browsers implement a **per-hostname connection quota** (6) for HTTP/1.1

-SSE over HTTP/1.1 may hit this easily with multiple tabs open

 Per [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events#listening_for_custom_events):

 > Warning: When not used over HTTP/2, SSE suffers from a **limitation to the maximum number of open connections**, which can be especially painful when opening multiple tabs, as the limit is per browser and is set to a very low number (6).
 The issue has been marked as "Won't fix" in [Chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=275955) and [Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=906896).
 This limit is per browser + domain, which means that you can open 6 SSE connections across all of the tabs to www.example1.com and another 6 SSE connections to www.example2.com (per Stackoverflow).